linhongseba/Temporal-Network-Embedding/README.md

 # Install
 ## Pre-configuration
         - make sure that g++ compiler is pre-installed

         - if it is a Linux/Mac Machine, please copy and paste \platform_dependent\linux\Runtimecounter.h to the \main\ directory.
 If it is a Windows Machine, please copy and paste \platform_dependent\windows\Runtimecounter.h to the \main\ directory.

+        - Enter into each directory, and open the makefile file with any Text Editor, and change the path to g++ comiler into your local machine g++ compiler path

 ## Compile
         - Enter into each directory, and type make to compile the soure codes to obtain the executable files.
         - Start with test scripts is a good option to make sure everything is well configured.